halftime / gamesVirtual team games

 03Runs where your team already works

-Virtual team games should not add another tab to babysit.
-Halftime opens the daily game in your team's timezone, nudges people through the channels they already watch, then turns the results into a lightweight shared moment.
+Halftime opens the daily game in your team's timezone, nudges people through the channels they already watch, then posts the result moment.

 • Daily game windows run automatically in the team's timezone.